An interpretable neural network-based non-proportional odds model for ordinal regression: Proposed Model

 \begin{proposition} Let $a:\setU \to \mathbb{R}$ be a function defined in \eqref{eq:au}, equipped with the re-parameterization \eqref{eq:re-parameterization}.
 Let $\bs b:\setU \to \mathbb{R}^d$ be a continuous function.
 If $f_u(\bs x):=a(u)+\langle \bs b(u),\bs x\rangle$ is non-decreasing with respect to $u \in \setU$ for any fixed $\bs x \in \mathbb{R}^d$, $\bs b(u)$ is a constant function. \end{proposition}

 While N$^3$POM cannot be uniformly monotone over the entire covariate Euclidean space, covariates are usually expected to distribute in a specific bounded region.
-Therefore, instead of the unbounded Euclidean space $\mathbb{R}^d$, we consider a closed ball region (i.e., a bounded region) for $\bs x$:
+Therefore, instead of the unbounded Euclidean space $\mathbb{R}^d$, we consider a closed ball region for $\bs x$:

 equipped with a user-specified parameter $\xupper>0$, and we prove that N$^3$POM can be monotone for all $\bs x \in \setX_{2}(\xupper)$.
 A sufficient condition provided for proving the monotonicity is satisfying an inequality